jimmycleuren/fireping/docs/docs/getting_started_files/installation_master.md

 ---

-# Setting up the Master
+# Setting up the master
 ## Configure the database
 First install MySQL and other dependencies